MaineGeneral's COVID-19 Response

 The MaineGeneral webpage (www.mainegeneral.org/covid

-) will always have the most up-to-date information on clinics and vaccination phases.
+) will always have the most up-to-date information.
 We also will post new information as it becomes available on MaineGeneral’s Facebook page (https://www.facebook.com/MaineGeneral

 How do I register to get the vaccine?